testspace-com/hello.manual/README.md

 # Hello Manual
-This repo provides example test specs for demonstration purposes:
+This repo provides example test specs for demonstration purposes.

+> The repo is a [template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template), making it easy to create your own "sandbox" repo(s) to experiment with writing test specs.

 Testspace offers the following unique functionality regarding Manual testing: